HTTP-RPC/Kilo/README.md

         return new BeanAdapter(statistics);
     }

-Although the values are actually stored in the strongly typed `Statistics` object, the adapter makes the data appear as a map, allowing it to be returned to the caller as a JSON object.
+Although the values are actually stored in the strongly typed `Statistics` object, the adapter makes the data appear as a map, allowing it to be returned to the caller as a JSON object; for example:

+    {
+      "average": 3.0,
+      "count": 3,
+      "sum": 9.0
+    }

 Note that, if a property returns a nested Bean type, the property's value will be automatically wrapped in a `BeanAdapter` instance.
 Additionally, if a property returns a `List` or `Map` type, the value will be wrapped in an adapter of the appropriate type that automatically adapts its sub-elements.
 This allows service methods to return recursive structures such as trees.